48d31kh413k/NavixAI/README.md

 1. Go to [Google Cloud Console](https://console.cloud.google.com/)
 2. Create a new project or select existing
 3. Enable the following APIs:
-   - Places API
+   - Places API (for location search and details)
-   - Maps JavaScript API
+   - Maps JavaScript API (for map integration)
-   - Geocoding API
+   - Geocoding API (for address conversion)
+   - Distance Matrix API (for travel times and distances)
 4. Create credentials (API Key)
 5. Add to `.env` as `GOOGLE_MAPS_API_KEY`